|

 your youth."

-operations@hpalumni.org will be kept in confidence.
-See also: - Know someone leaving HPInc or HPE?
-Send them this link to our "ASAP Checklist" -- advice from alumni on urgent things to do before losing access to internal systems and in the following weeks. https://www.hpalumni.org/asap (HPAA membership not required.)
+(Will be kept in confidence.)
+See also: - Know someone leaving HP or HPE?
+Send them this link to our "ASAP Checklist" -- advice from alumni on urgent things to do before losing access to internal systems and in the following weeks. https://www.hpalumni.org/asap (No password required.)

 - Links, advice, and reference info from